 Risk Assessment and Obligations for High-Risk AI Systems

-High-risk AI systems, such as those used in law enforcement, medical devices, migration, and critical infrastructure, face stringent requirements and obligations.
-These include comprehensive data quality and documentation throughout the design, development, and deployment phases, ensuring transparency, accountability, and human oversight to prevent bias and discrimination.
-Additionally, high-risk systems must demonstrate high levels of accuracy, reliability, and robustness, provide clear and accessible information to users, and undergo conformity assessment procedures to ensure compliance.
+High-risk AI systems are used in things like law enforcement, medical devices, migration, and critical infrastructure.
+Those systems face stringent requirements and obligations.
+These include comprehensive data quality and documentation throughout the design, development, and deployment phases.
+The process ensures transparency, accountability, and human oversight to prevent bias and discrimination.
+Additionally, high-risk systems must demonstrate high levels of accuracy, reliability, and robustness.
+Therefore, providing clear and accessible information to users, while undergoing conformity assessment procedures to ensure compliance.

 The legal framework extends to medium-risk AI systems, incorporating specific obligations proportionate to the potential risks they pose.
 The distinction between high-risk and medium-risk AI systems lies in the potential harm and corresponding legal requirements.

-Low-risk AI systems, while not extensively discussed in the EU AI Act, are recognized as a distinct category expected to comply with existing legislation and ethical standards related to AI development and use.
+Low-risk AI systems are not extensively discussed in the EU AI Act.
+They are expected to comply with existing legislation and ethical standards related to AI development and use.

 A crucial element of the EU AI Act is the imposition of fines for systems found in violation.
-Fines range from 35 million Euros or 7% of turnover down to 7.5 million Euros or 1.5%, based on the severity of the infringement and the size of the company.
+Fines range from 35 million Euros or 7% of turnover down to 7.5 million Euros or 1.5%.
+It’s based on the severity of the infringement and the size of the company.

-For companies seeking clarity on how the EU AI Act, and similar regulations globally, may impact their operations, BABL AI‘s team of audit experts is ready to provide assistance.
+Also, you might be seeking clarity on how the AI Act, and similar regulations globally, may impact you and your operations.
+Therefore, BABL AI‘s team of audit experts is ready to provide assistance.